HOME

 “Soap bubbles”.
 Vera Nilsson (1927).

-Abstract: The puer aeternus (eternal youth) is an archetypal image of mythology.
-It also denotes a neurotic condition during which the maturational process is arrested.
-It depends on an incapability of taking root in life.
-In the present era the condition has reached epidemic proportions.
-In order to understand present-day societal and political changes, it is necessary to get a grasp of the “Peter Pan syndrome”, well-known to psychotherapists.
-Not only is it a tragedy to the individual who risks throwing away his life — psychological rootlessness poses a threat to our civilization.
-Christianity’s bearing on Western man’s ethos is analyzed.
+Abstract: The puer aeternus (eternal youth) is an archetypal image found in mythology that also denotes a neurotic condition in which the maturational process becomes arrested.
+This condition depends on an inability to take root in life.
+In the present era, this condition has reached epidemic proportions.
+To understand contemporary societal and political changes, it is necessary to grasp the “Peter Pan syndrome,” which is well-known to psychotherapists.
+Not only does this represent a tragedy for individuals who risk wasting their lives — this psychological rootlessness poses a threat to our civilization.
+Christianity’s influence on Western humanity’s ethos is analyzed.

 Introduction